 Once a student has received notice that he/she is charged with an academic integrity offense, and pending the outcome of an academic integrity settlement or hearing, if the student withdraws from the course, a grade for the course will still be issued.
-In all cases, the instructor shall assign a grade of "I" pending the outcome of an AIB hearing.
+In cases involving a hearing, the instructor shall immediately assign a grade of "I" pending the outcome of an AIB hearing.
+The Registrar's Office will assist in assigning grades if a Banner grade change menu option is not available to the faculty member.

 A. SETTLEMENT PROCEDURE.

 The faculty member meets with the student and presents the evidence of an academic integrity violation, then requests an explanation from the student.
-After hearing the explanation, if the faculty member determines that a violation has occurred, he/she fills out and signs the settlement form distributed to all faculty members, noting the penalty to be applied, and gives the form to the student.
+After hearing the explanation, if the faculty member determines that a violation has occurred, he/she fills out and signs the Settlement Form distributed to all faculty members, noting the penalty to be applied, and gives the form to the student.
 The student has three business days to consider and seek advice on whether to admit guilt and accept the penalty by signing that form.
 If the student agrees to sign, he/she does so in the presence of the faculty member who then implements the penalty.
-The faculty member forwards the settlement form to the Dean of Students, who keeps a record of first offenses for eight years, and thus the matter is ended.
+The faculty member forwards the Settlement Form to the Dean of Students Office, which keeps a record of first offenses for eight years, and thus the matter is ended.

-If the student decides not to admit guilt or not to accept the penalty, the faculty member is obligated to take the case to the Chairperson of the AIB and participate in a hearing as soon as possible, normally no later than the end of the semester following the semester in which the charge is made (not including summer sessions).
-If the faculty member does not take the case to the

-Chairperson of the AIB and participate in a hearing within the time limits set forth above, the faculty member must show sufficient justification for the delay to the Chair of the AIB and request an exception to the time limits set forth above.
+If the student decides not to admit guilt or not to accept the penalty, the faculty member is obligated to take the case to the Chairperson of the AIB in the timeframe outlined above, and participate in a hearing.
+If the faculty member does not take the case to the Chairperson of the AIB and participate in a hearing within the time limits set forth above, the faculty member must show sufficient justification for the delay to the Chair of the AIB and request an exception to the time limits outlined above.
 If the AIB Chair approves this request, the hearing may be delayed.
-If the AIB Chair does not approve the request, the faculty member may not proceed with the case or impose a penalty.
+If the AIB Chair does not approve the request, the faculty member may decide not to proceed with the case or may impose a penalty through a Settlement Form if the student does not have a prior academic integrity violation.
 A penalty may be imposed upon a student if, after notice and without showing sufficient justification for delay, the student is unavailable for the hearing.

 B. ACADEMIC INTEGRITY BOARD.

-The AIB is composed of all the current Student Court Hearing Panel Members and thirteen full-time faculty members.
-At least one faculty member shall be appointed to the AIB from each college, and the number of faculty members appointed from each college shall be in proportion to the number of full-time faculty members with professorial rank in each college.
+The AIB is composed of all the current SGA Judicial Branch Members and at least twenty-one full-time faculty members not including the AIB Chair.
+At least two faculty members shall be appointed to the AIB from each college, and the number of faculty members appointed from each college shall be in proportion to the number of full-time faculty members in each college.
 (When the accused student is a graduate student, the faculty and student members of the hearing panel must include graduate faculty and a graduate student, respectively.)
-The Chancellor shall appoint the Chairperson of the AIB, and the Senior Associate Provost shall appoint the other faculty members to the AIB.
-The term of appointment of student members is the same as their terms as Student Court Hearing Panel Members.
+The Provost shall appoint the Chairperson of the AIB, and the Senior Associate Provost shall appoint the other faculty members to the AIB.
+The term of appointment of student members is the same as their terms as SGA Judicial Branch Members.
 The faculty members and the Chairperson shall be appointed for two-year staggered terms.
 All members of the AIB may be reappointed.